hamilton-lima/robolucha/docs/system-architecture.md

 ## TBD
 - document cache and message system usage on Redis
-- document mapdefinition files
+- document map definition files for the match-runner
-- define how to monitor the Components
+- define how to monitor the components